József Kiss (engineer): Canal

 The Kiss brothers submitted an application to Leopold II, which in one part stated:

 In 1792, they received the license to build the canal and formed an association with 800,000 forints of seed capital.
-The association was called The Privileged Hungarian Shipping Society.
+The association was called The Privileged Hungarian Shipping Society (Hungarian: Ferencz csatornai kir.
+Szabadalmazott Hajózási Társaság).
 The work on the canal started in spring of 1793 under the supervision of József Kiss.

 During the time, the government was involved in several wars.
 Despite this, construction of the canal continued.
 A shortage of laborers further slowed progress.
 Estimates were around 2000 at the beginning of the project, decreasing over time.
 Although the monarchy had promised 4000 soldiers for the project, only two regiments were sent, which constructed barracks and scanned the transverse profiles of the foundation pits for the lock and channel sections.
-Slovak soldiers, arriving from Bačko Gradište undertook many of the same duties.
+Slovak soldiers, arriving from Bácsföldvár undertook many of the same duties.
 Later, about 500 convicts were brought to the site and forced to work in harsh conditions.
 Since the convicts were poorly dressed and badly fed, their performance suffered accordingly, and so they were later withdrawn.
 Confronted with the worker shortage, Kiss placed job notices around the territory.

-Challenges arose during the first year of work on the Monoštor lock.
+Challenges arose during the first year of work on the Monostorszeg lock.
 The high water pressure of the Danube caused water to flow in the working pit and create sludge.
 Freshly built slopes frequently collapsed, and substantial groundwater flow into the work pits caused further problems.

-However, the work continued, and after four years, the waterway became navigable to the point of Mali Stapar.
+However, the work continued, and after four years, the waterway became navigable to the point of Sztapár.

 In 1796, an anonymous tip informed the association that the canal was behind schedule and over budget.
 Despite Kiss’ explanations, he was expelled from the association and stripped of all authority.
 Kiss and his brother had invested heavily in the project, and his expulsion led to his and his brother’s financial ruin.

 Stanislav Hepe (Нерре Szaniszló) was appointed to replace Kiss, and continued the project from 1797 to 1801.

 When finished in 1802, the Danube - Tisza channel had reached the length of 110 kilometers.
 This length is cited on all maps published after the completion of the channel.
-As a result, the voyage from Bezdan to the Tisa was shortened by 258 kilometers.
+As a result, the voyage from Bezdán to the Tisza was shortened by 258 kilometers.
 This saved about 10 days on a downstream journey, and 20 on an upstream journey.

-The stimulus that commerce, manufacturing and navigation received influenced the increased development of nearby settlements such as Apatin, Sombor, Crvenka, Kula, Vrbas, Srbobran and Bečej.
-An important function of the channel was also melioration, especially east of Vrbas, as much of the wide, marshy terrain around the banks of the canal was drained and turned into fertile soil.
+The stimulus that commerce, manufacturing and navigation received influenced the increased development of nearby settlements such as Apatin, Czoborszentmihály, Cservenka, Kúla, Verbász, Bácsszenttamás and Óbecse.
+An important function of the channel was also melioration, especially east of Verbász, as much of the wide, marshy terrain around the banks of the canal was drained and turned into fertile soil.